Zoom on the Champion 100219

 The following charts are provided to give you an idea of how some of the key specs of the Champion 100219 compare to generators of similar power (between 7000 and 8000 W).

 - At a dry weight of 219.1 pounds, the Champion 100219 is one of the heavier devices which can produce between 7000 and 8000 running watts.
-If weight is your top priority, one of the champions in this power category is the Sportsman GEN85KIDF, weighing just 133 pounds.
+If you are concerned by weight, one of the champions in the above mentioned power range is the Sportsman GEN85KIDF, with a dry weight of just 133 pounds.

-- Because this generator emits noise as low as 74 dBA, it can be considered to have a pretty average expected noise rating for a device of its power.
+- This generator has a somewhat average expected noise for its power range, rated at 74 dBA.
 For those who are looking for a less noisy device, we suggest the A-iPower SUA8000iSF.
 With just 65 dBA, it is one of the most quiet devices in this power range.

 - The 100219’s autonomy is somewhat low end compared to devices of its power range, as it reaches only around 8 hours at 50% load on a full tank.
 If autonomy is your priority, one of the devices of a similar power output with the highest run time is the A-iPower SUA8000iSF, reaching around 13 hours.